 between 2 and 3 times that of a normal person.
 I therefore

-cycle extremely defensively, and generally pull to the side and stop
+cycle defensively, and usually pull to the side and stop

 when I meet other vehicles in the lanes.
 Given the dire consequences of

-falling off, I also don't go fast downhill.
+falling off, I also don't go particularly fast downhill.
 It follows

 that I would barely notice if I didn't have the 44T chainwheel, and